 Georgian Airways is distributing this Code to all Company Employees.

-New Employees (including new representatives, new agents, new consultants) will receive a copy of the Code in the course of their orientation and will be required to familiarize themselves with it.
+New Employees (including new Business Associates) will receive a copy of the Code in the course of their orientation and will be required to familiarize themselves with it.

 Each individual receiving this Code is responsible for reading and understanding all included policies and procedures, and any questions of conflicts or clarifications should be addressed to their supervisors or to the Compliance Officer.